nvim-neorg/neorg/docs/NFF-0.1-spec.md

   tags together.
 For example, if I were to do:

   ```
-	$color red
+	#color red
-	$name my-heading
+	#name my-heading
 	* I like tomatoes
   ```

-  The `$color` carryover tag will carry over to the `$name` tag, which will in turn carry over to the heading, creating a chain reaction.
+  The `#color` carryover tag will carry over to the `#name` tag, which will in turn carry over to the heading, creating a chain reaction.
 This is much more convenient than e.g. writing:

   ```